 Have you discovered the beauty of cachaça yet?
-The Brazilian spirit is a lot like rum but it is not rum (and any cachaça fan will be sure to remind you of that).
-Instead of molasses, cachaça begins with the juices of pure sugar cane and the difference is noticeable.
+The Brazilian spirit is a lot like rum but it is not rum (any cachaça fan will be sure to remind you of that) because it begins with pure sugar cane rather than molasses, and the difference is noticeable.

 01 of 05

-Novo Fogo makes the standard silver cachaça and it is a pure delight in Caipirinhas and any fresh fruit cocktail.
-All of Novo Fogo's cachaça is certified organic and where the brand really shines is in their aged cachaças and they do love to experiment with the barrel.
+Novo Fogo makes the standard silver cachaça and it is a delight in caipirinhas and any fresh fruit cocktail.
+Where the brand really shines is in their aged cachaças because they experiment with different types of wood barrels: